 Unsurprisingly, the speakerphone has a power-saving mode.
 It activates after 30 minutes of user inactivity.

-As with most Yealink products, the CP700 comes with a 1-year warranty (only when bought brand new, and from a certified reseller).
+As with most Yealink products, the CP700 comes with a 1-year warranty (only when bought brand new and from a certified reseller).

-But other than that, the CP700 maintains the behavior of a reliable compact assistant.
+The CP700 maintains the behavior of a reliable compact assistant.
 In the wake of the new normals and the flourishing of the home office, products like the CP700 are more relevant than ever.